cyberrangecz/backend-security-commons/README.md

 mvn install
 ```

-Add this Maven dependency to your project:
+Add this Maven dependency to your POM in persistence module:
 ```
 <dependency>
     <groupId>cz.muni.ics.kypo</groupId>